Wild swimming offers many physical and mental health benefits. We'll tell you 5 great reasons to try it, and give you some tips on how to get started.

 2. It Helps Relieve Stress

-Swimming in cold water allows you to teach your brain and body how to control and regulate your breathing, which will help to make you calmer and more relaxed in your daily life.
+Swimming in cold water allows you to teach your brain and body how to control and regulate your breathing, which will help to make you calmer and more relaxed in your daily life and reduce stress long-term.
 The initial shock from cold water swimming is known as a ‘fight or flight response’.
 Studies show that if you repeatedly dip into cold water for three minutes, over a period of time the body adapts to being able to calm itself down to the shock quicker.

 3. Wild Swimming Boosts Mood and Wellbeing